stevedonovan/gentle-intro/src/readme.md

 ```
 $ curl https://sh.rustup.rs -sSf | sh
-$ rustup component add rust-docs
 ```

-I would recommend getting the default stable version; it's easy to switch later.
+I would recommend getting the default stable version; it's easy to download unstable versions later and to switch between.

-`rustup` is the command you use to manage your Rust installation - this 'component add' command downloads the Rust documentation so you can view it locally.
-When a new stable release appears, you just have to say `rustup update` to upgrade.

 This gets the compiler, the Cargo package manager, the API documentation, and the Rust Book.
 The journey of a thousand miles starts with one step, and this first step is painless.

+`rustup` is the command you use to manage your Rust installation.
+When a new stable release appears, you just have to say `rustup update` to upgrade. `rustup doc` will open the offline documentation in your browser.

 You will probably already have an editor you like, and [basic Rust support](https://areweideyet.com/) is good.
 I'd suggest you start out with basic syntax highlighting at first, and